adriacabeza/Yello/README.md

 docker build --no-cache -t yello .
 ```
 > NOTE: It can last several minutes to finish building.
-Then you will be able to do run the docker by typing:
+Then, after setting the DISPLAY environment variable and lettig docker use it, you will be able to do run the docker:

 ```
+export DISPLAY=":0.0"
+xhost +
-docker run -it yello bash
+docker run -ti --rm -e DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix yello bash

 ```

 To test if everything went correct, you can run a test with tiny-yolo: